Endo belly is a term used to describe the uncomfortable, often painful, swelling and bloating associated with endometriosis.

 If you want to reach out for support, you may want to try these groups:

-Endo belly refers to the painful abdominal bloating that’s associated with endometriosis.
+Endo belly refers to the painful abdominal bloating associated with endometriosis.

-You can manage the symptoms of endo belly with medications and dietary changes.
+You can manage the symptoms of endo belly with medications and dietary measures.
 Managing endometriosis, the underlying condition, can also help treat endo belly.

-If you have abdominal bloating that’s painful, frequent, or lasts longer than a few days, be sure to see your doctor.
+If you have abdominal bloating that’s painful, frequent, or lasts longer than a few days, be sure to speak with your doctor.

 It’s also important to keep in mind that other conditions can cause a bloated or swollen belly.
 Your doctor will be able to diagnose the cause and prescribe the right type of treatment plan.